Guarantor Mortgages

 Before becoming a guarantor, individuals must seek independent legal advice to fully understand their responsibilities and potential risks.
 This advice must be confirmed in writing to the lender.

-It is essential for guarantors to carefully consider their decision and assess their own financial circumstances before committing to become a guarantor.
 They should be comfortable with the potential risks involved, such as the possibility of having to cover the mortgage repayments in the event the borrower defaults.

 Types of Guarantor Mortgages